the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 | |

 Interacting with GitHub's GraphQL API via GraphiQL or GitHub's GraphQL Explorer is only the beginning.
 You should be familiar with the fundamental GraphQL concepts now.
 But there are a lot more exciting concepts to explore.
-In the next chapters, you will implement fully working GraphQL client application with React that interacts with GitHub's API.
+In the next chapters, you will implement a fully working GraphQL client application with React that interacts with GitHub's API.